juanelas/sslstrip/README.md

    `arpspoof -i <yourNetworkdDevice> -t <victimIpAddress> <routerIpAddress>`

+   > `arpspoof` is part of the `dsniff` suite.
+In Debian-like distros you can install it with `apt update && apt install dsniff`

 5) Start a network sniffer (e.g. wireshark, tcpdump) or directly look for HTTP posts in the sslstrip log file (`sslstrip.log` by default)